 WorldDirector globally distributed cloud & CDN

 WorldDirector globally distributed cloud hosting is a managed service offered using hybrid (private and public clouds) located in Europe, USA and Asia.
 Additional private and public clouds, aggregating both clients’ and cloud providers’ infrastructure at any location, may be enabled with the WorldDirector technology, mostly without change or configuration of customers’ software.
-WorldDirector (active) configuration provides the folowing characteristics to all of our cloud services (i.e. hosting, Databases, email, DNS):
+WorldDirector (active) configuration provides the following characteristics to all of our cloud services (i.e. hosting, Databases, email, DNS):

 - Embedded, automatic Disaster Recovery as a Service (DRaaS)

-- Edge caching for Internet servers and applications, regardless of protocol (http, ftp, TCP/IP, UDP, etc.);
+- Edge caching for Internet servers and applications, regardless of protocol (HTTP, FTP, TCP/IP, UDP, etc.);

-- Enabler for multimedia streaming (audio & video) from multiple locations, to bring multimedia content close to the edge of the Internet, and to the end user;
+- Enabler for multimedia streaming (audio & video) from multiple locations, to bring multimedia content close to the edge of the Internet, and to the end-user;

-- HTTP content acceleration via standard IETF Content Encoding to any Web site, regardless of the server’s operating system, HTTP origin server or type of Internet application;
+- HTTP content acceleration via standard IETF Content-Encoding to any Web site, regardless of the server’s operating system, HTTP origin server or type of Internet application;

-- Automatic configuration and de-configuration of each WorldDirector node when servers are down, and when they are up again.
-Any server can be brought down for maintenance when needed, or any network segment can fail without disrupting service until at least one or the last WorldDirector node is reachable.
-This is extremely helpful for government or e-commerce sites, or in case to handle catastrophic events.
+- Automatic configuration and de-configuration of each WorldDirector node when servers are down and up again.
+Any server can be brought down for maintenance when needed, or any network segment can fail without disrupting service until at least one of the last WorldDirector node is reachable.
+This is extremely helpful for government or e-commerce sites, or in the case to handle catastrophic events.

-The fully automatic mechanisms provided by WorldDirector (including automatic reconfiguration and automatic disaster recovery) is absolutely transparent to end user, application and administrators, and does NOT depend on any master/slave, and has NO central point of failure characteristics.
-It also introduces no latency at all, compared to other master/slave or star centered solutions.
-When using Milano Venture’s managed cloud services, we proactively manage all aspects of security, configuration, updates, as well as 24/7 monitoring and alarms against hardware, software issues and attacks.
+The fully automatic mechanisms provided by WorldDirector (including automatic reconfiguration and automatic disaster recovery) is absolutely transparent to end-user, application and administrators, and does NOT depend on any master/slave, and has NO central point of failure characteristics.
+It also introduces no latency at all, compared to other masters/slave or star centred solutions.
+When using Milano Venture’s managed cloud services, we proactively manage all aspects of security, configuration, updates, and 24/7 monitoring and alarms against hardware, software issues and attacks.

 WorldDirector was later offered to commercial companies to support the association’s activities in local and international broadcasting.
 Later from 2001-2017, Wornex International SRL (Milan, Italy), developed commercial sales of the WorldDirector CDN and globally distributed clouds, increasing both their customer base and data centre infrastructure in USA, Europe and Asia.

 WorldDirector core technology

-In a very different way vs other Content Delivery Networks that have been developed after 1995, WorldDirector is a proprietary technology based on open source.
+In a very different way versus other Content Delivery Networks developed after 1995, WorldDirector is a proprietary technology based on open source.
 WorldDirector has been conceived to provide globally distributed and fully redundant content requires no content modification of web pages (i.e. no “akamization”) and offers no single point of failure.
 It was conceived to continue providing delivery of content under a disaster situation (like a catastrophic earthquake) when both DNS and network connectivity may remain interrupted or disrupted for any period.
 It was also designed to provide fast access to localised content in less developed countries where connectivity may be scarce, slow or congested.
 WorldDirector is currently deployed under two main variants:

 - WorldDirector active globally distributed cloud or CDN provides total replication and acceleration of content at each node.
 Each node is independent of the CDN logic and can survive multiple failures at any other node.
-No central authority and no central point of failure exist to undermine the possibility of each node to continue providing access to edge content.
-Using its active configuration, any number of WorldDirector nodes can become unavailable (i.e. for maintenance) or unreachable, while content remain available and reachable from each of the still reachable servers.
+No central authority and no central point of failure exist to undermine each node’s possibility to continue providing access to edge content.
+Using its active configuration, any number of WorldDirector nodes can become unavailable (i.e. for maintenance) or unreachable.
+At the same time, the content remains available and reachable from each of the still reachable servers.